makersmecca/HID-Knob/README.md

 ## HID based Knob Using Arduino Micro ##
 ## README ##
 A completely customizable, multi-purpose input device that can be programmed to fit your needs.
+No additional software is required to use this device in its default configuration.
 By default, it has four modes that can be switched using the Dial's push switch capability.<br/>
 The four default modes are:
 <ol>
   <li>System Master Volume Control</li>